 Why do I need to Decarboxylate weed?

-Sometimes referred as “to decarb” – sort of a fancy word:
+Sometimes referred as “to decarb” — a fancy word:

-— Hey dude! for how long d’you decarb in the oven, man?
+— Dude, for how long d’you decarb in the oven, man?

 It is already a very well known information that it’s heat you need to activate THCA in cannabis, by burning it down you convert THCA into THC, consequently the latter one is affecting the consumer’s brain in the desirable way but not THCA itself.
 Technically speaking there are two processes running when you bake it, firstly the THCA-molecules turn to be a THC (decarboxylation) and then secondly under more heat THC changes from solid state into gas (vaporization) and you puff it and it absorbs into body and then blood delivers it into brain and finally it hits into your mind!
 Bham!
 The same release of water and carbon dioxide naturally occurs during the drying process (curing) and the same runs but instantly when you burn one down.